What Personal Information does Benchling collect?

 How Benchling shares Personal Information

-Other Users of the Services.
-Certain user profile information, including your name, generalized location (city & state), and any video, or image or that you choose to upload to the Services, may be displayed to other users to facilitate user interaction within the Services or address your request for our Services.
-Please remember that any content you upload to your public user profile, along with any Personal Information or content that you voluntarily disclose online in a manner other users can view (on discussion boards, in messages and chat areas, etc.) becomes publicly available, and can be collected and used by anyone.
+Other Users of the Services and/or other Users of the Benchling Community.
+Certain user profile information, including your name, email address, generalized location (city & state), and any video, or image or that you voluntarily choose to upload to the Services, may be displayed to other users to facilitate user interaction within the Services or the Benchling Community.
+Please remember that any content you upload to any public user profile, along with any Personal Information or content that you voluntarily disclose online in a manner other users can view (on discussion boards, in messages and chat areas, etc.) becomes publicly available, and can be collected and used by anyone.

 Third-party service providers or consultants.
 We employ other companies and people to perform tasks on our behalf and need to share information about you with them in order to provide the Services to you; for example, we may use cloud infrastructure providers, data analytics vendors, consumer data platform, and IT and security vendors to host and operate the Services.
 Unless we tell you differently, our service providers do not have the right to use the Personal Information we share with them beyond what is necessary to assist us and in accordance with applicable law.